DiogoRibeiro7/genSurvPy/docs/source/theory.md

 ## 3. Continuous-Time Multi-State Markov Model (CMM)

-Markov model with generator matrix \( Q \).
-The transition probability matrix is given by:
+This framework captures transitions between a finite set of states where waiting times are exponentially distributed.
+With generator matrix \( Q \), the transition probability matrix is given by:

 $$
 P(t) = \\exp(Qt)